-Regulated activity Regulation Accommodation for persons who require nursing or personal care 16 April 2014 Regulation 9 (1) (b) (i) (ii) (iii) HSCA 2008 (Regulated Activities) Regulations 2010 Care and welfare of service users The registered person did not take proper steps to ensure service users were protected against the risks of receiving inappropriate or unsafe care by planning and delivering care that met the their needs, ensured their welfare and safety and reflected good practice.
-16 September 2014 The provider is now meeting this regulation.
-Regulated activity Regulation Accommodation for persons who require nursing or personal care 16 April 2014 Regulation 17 (1) (a) (b) (2) (a) (b) (c) (i) (ii) (d) (f) (h) HSCA 2008 (Regulated Activities) Regulations 2010 Respecting and involving service users The registered person did not make suitable arrangements to ensure the dignity, privacy and independence of service users and enable them to make or participate in making decisions about their care.
+Regulated activity Regulation Accommodation for persons who require nursing or personal care Regulation 9 (1) (b) (i) (ii) (iii) HSCA 2008 (Regulated Activities) Regulations 2010 Care and welfare of service users The registered person did not take proper steps to ensure service users were protected against the risks of receiving inappropriate or unsafe care by planning and delivering care that met the their needs, ensured their welfare and safety and reflected good practice.

+Regulation 17 (1) (a) (b) (2) (a) (b) (c) (i) (ii) (d) (f) (h) HSCA 2008 (Regulated Activities) Regulations 2010

+Respecting and involving service users

+The registered person did not make suitable arrangements to ensure the dignity, privacy and independence of service users and enable them to make or participate in making decisions about their care.
 The registered person did not treat service users with consideration and respect, provide appropriate information and support, encourage to understand their care and express their views, involve them in decisions and take care that care and treatment is provided with due regard to their age, sex, religious persuasion or cultural or linguistic background.
-16 September 2014 The provider is now meeting this regulation.